Spirit world (Latter Day Saints)

-In Latter Day Saints theology, the term spirit world refers to the realm where the spirits of the dead await the resurrection.
+In Mormonism, the term spirit world refers to the realm where the spirits of the dead await the resurrection.
 In LDS thought, this spirit world is divided into at least two conditions: Paradise and spirit prison:

 Paradise includes "the spirits of the just, who had been faithful in the testimony of Jesus while they lived in mortality."

 Spirit prison is the condition of the spirits of "the wicked ... the ungodly and the unrepentant who had defiled themselves while in the flesh ... the rebellious who rejected the testimonies and the warnings of the ancient prophets".
-The latter will continue to receive gospel teaching and be given the opportunity to repent, though their disposition toward repentance will only change as they recognize and accept gospel truths and believe in Jesus Christ.
+The latter will continue to receive instruction in the Gospel and be allowed to repent, though their disposition toward repentance will only change as they recognize and accept the Gospel as true and develop faith in Jesus.

 Paradise

-The spirit world is believed to be a place of continued spiritual growth for all spirits who embrace the teachings of Christ.
-Christ organized this teaching process during the time between his death on the cross and his resurrection, among those who had been faithful to the gospel, so that they could teach those who had not yet heard its message.
+The spirit world is believed to be a place of continued spiritual growth for all spirits who embrace the teachings of Jesus.
+The LDS Church declares that Jesus organized this teaching process between his crucifixion and resurrection in the company of those who had followed him so that they could teach those who had not heard his message after his death.